Restoration Druid Best Covenants, Soulbinds, and Conduits — Shadowlands 9.1.5

 Night Fae Restoration Druid Soulbinds

-Niya is the preferred Soulbind choice in both raid and dungeon content.
+Niya is the preferred Soulbind choice in dungeon content for healing.
 It allows you to do more burst healing via the Grove Invigoration trait and Niya's Tools: Herbs gives a small throughput buff to players in your group.

 Dreamweaver can be a great raiding Soulbind due to Podtender, which allows you to cheat death while learning encounters.
-Unfortunately, Podtender does not reset after death, so you will proc it on every wipe.
+Unfortunately, Podtender does not reset after death, so you will proc it on every wipe unless you manage to kill yourself by jumping off ledges or getting overkilled by large amounts otherwise.
 On top of that Empowered Chrysalis is better than a Potency slot, which adds throughput.
-While Podtender and Chrysalis are great, Field of Blossoms is very mediocre.
-You will only play Dreamweaver on encounters with low healing requirements and when your death may have high impact on whether a particular pull is a wipe or not.
+While Podtender and Chrysalis are great, Field of Blossoms can often be very hard to use.

 We suggest following this path for raiding: